-Our day began in training with a volunteer program director and safety coordinator to educate us on the school’s procedures.
+Our day began with training with a volunteer program director and safety coordinator to educate us on the school’s procedures.
 Then, we went into a class of ten students, each of them with an adult partner in the form of a counselor, teacher, or helper.
 After a presentation explaining why we were there and what mock interviews entail, we headed to conference rooms so we could interact with the students individually.

 It was nothing short of inspiring to sit down with these children and discuss their strengths, weaknesses, and dreams.
 Despite varying levels of communication skills, we were able to have a productive mock interview with everyone.
 It was particularly heartwarming to see the positive power of technology when one heavily developmentally disabled student was able to use an iPad to communicate with us.